redis/redis-doc/topics/introduction.md

 * [LRU eviction of keys](/topics/lru-cache)
 * [Automatic failover](/topics/sentinel)

 You can use Redis from [most programming languages](/clients) out there.

 Redis is written in **ANSI C** and works in most POSIX systems like Linux,
 \*BSD, OS X without external dependencies.
-Linux and OS X are the two operating systems where Redis is developed and more tested, and we **recommend using Linux for deploying**.
+Linux and OS X are the two operating systems where Redis is developed and tested the most, and we **recommend using Linux for deploying**.
 Redis may work in Solaris-derived systems like SmartOS, but the support is *best effort*.
 There is no official support for Windows builds, but Microsoft develops and maintains a [Win-64 port of Redis](https://github.com/MSOpenTech/redis).